ITheEqualizer/Chatbot/README.md

 python manage.py collectstatic --noinput  # For those sweet static files python manage.py runserver
 ```
 Voila!
 Surf to `http://127.0.0.1:8000/` and start chatting.
 Type something dumb like "Why is the sky blue?" and watch the magic (or mild confusion) unfold.
+HEY!
+ADD THE QUESTIONS AND ANSWERS FIRST IN THE ADMIN PANEL OF DJANGO FIRST!

 **Troubleshooting:** If it barfs errors, check your Python path, model location, and that you didn't accidentally delete the internet.
 Logs are your friend—`python manage.py runserver --verbosity=2`.